Carbon Border Adjustment Mechanism – Joint Paper

 • CBAM is designed in close cooperation with the industrial sectors.

 • CBAM is applied gradually.
-As an untested system, CBAM present significant risks, both for sectors which would be covered in the Regulation, and those that could potentially be added following a possible expansion of the scope.
+As an untested system, CBAM presents significant risks, both for sectors which would be covered in the Regulation, and those that could potentially be added following a possible expansion of the scope.
 Any further expansion of the scope of CBAM should leave a sufficiently long transition period for the mechanism and reporting mechanisms to be put in place.